aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/ishape/getthumbnail/_index.md

 ### Return Value

 [Shape](../../shape/) thumbnail or null in case when [ShapeThumbnailBounds::Appearance](../../shapethumbnailbounds/) is used and a shape doesn't have visible elements.

+Deprecated
+:   Use [GetImage(ShapeThumbnailBounds bounds, float scaleX, float scaleY)](../getimage/) method instead.
+The method will be removed after release of version 24.7.

 ## See Also